melodywolk/SpaceAppsChallenge2015/README.md

 corresponds to a single asteroid's potential impact within a time window.
-A needle is given a color code according to the energy of the potential impact (red is catastrophic, blue only a "light scare"), and the length of the need indicates the likelihood of an impact.
+A needle is given a color code according to the energy of the potential impact (red is catastrophic, blue only a "light scare"), and the length of the needle indicates the likelihood of an impact.
+The locations of the needles are not meaningful -- they are distributed from all directions regardless of true direction of impact.

 The Rose Plot shows the distance of a hazardous asteroid from Earth over the next 100 years, showing the periodic close approaches and